johangenis/CarND-Behavioral-Cloning-P3/writeup_template.md

 |                                |**Total params**  |252219  |                 |

-![alt text][image1]

 #### 3. Creation of the Training Set & Training Process

-To capture good driving behavior, I used a combination circuits around both tracks in clockwise (once for each track), and anti-clockwise(once for each track) directions, and kept to the centre of the road as much as possible.
-I found it not neccessary to record recovery scenarios.
+To capture good driving behavior, I used a combination of circuits around both tracks in clockwise (twice for each track), and anti-clockwise(also twice for each track) directions, and kept to the centre of the road as much as possible.
+I found it not neccessary to record recovery scenarios, as the model trained perfectly without it.
+Several hundred Epochs were run with the Udacity provided data (which included recovery to the centre line scenarios) added to my own data obtained with the keyboard controls.
+This trained well for Track 1, but could never train to successfully complete Track 2.
+I suspect the reason is that the data obtained by using keyboard controls was bad and not granular enough to train the model successfully for Track 2.
+I eventually bought a Thrustmaster Dual Analog 4 and obtained excellent data with it, and did not have to obtain recovery data at all.

 After the collection process, I had 72 165 data points.
 I then preprocessed this data by cropping, resizing and converting the frames from RGB to YUV.
 (Lines 38 - 45 of utils.py)